wedapashi/cpp/29_lambda_expressions/README.md

         //            ^    ^   <-- Note these!
     }

-Modifying the local values from the unname function:
+Modifying the local values from the unnamed function:

     int main(void) {
         uint32_t foo = 10;